steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         Mesh.DepthBuffer.Camera is used.
         Mesh.NormalMap.Camera is equivalent.

-    Design the NormalMapFactory.

-    What integration tests are appropriate?
+    What NormalMap integration tests are appropriate?

     Share common methods between DepthBuffers and NormalMaps: getModelVertexIndices